kicksent/aravind-website/_posts/2018-03-29-what-is-work.markdown

 ## Work is value

 Value is a measure of the merit or usefulness of something.
 Stones and metals are deemed valuable based on our collective perception of their lustre, beauty and longevity.
 Work is valuable in proportion to how well it maintains the status quo or how well it can be seen as improving upon it.
 Work is also valuable if it improves the manner in which other work is done by making it more efficient, less redundant or more fruitful.
-Most importantly, value is not merely utilitarian but also artistic, emotional and abstract.
+Most importantly, the value that work creates is not merely utilitarian, but can also be artistic, emotional and abstract.
 If work were only value, then not working would make us parasitic.

 ## Work is its own reward